F90

 Safety First: Turn off power at the breaker before working near the door lock.
 Surfaces may still be hot after a self-clean attempt.

-- Try to clear lock:
+- Try to clear the lock:

 - Turn power OFF for 5 minutes, then ON.